MrPekar98/PekarDrive/README.md

 ## Master and Worker Setup

-Execute the following Makefile command to build a master and worker executable:
+Execute the following Makefile command to build a master and worker executable, including a client to interact with the master:

 `make MASTER_TKN=<MASTER_TOKEN> WORKER_TKN=<WORKER_TOKEN>`